Living Museum of the San People (Bushmen) Near Omaruru

 The name San is historically applied by their ethnic relatives and historic rivals, the Khoikhoi.
-This term means "outsider” in the Nama language and was derogatory because it distinguished the Bushmen from what the Khoikhoi called themselves, the “First People".
-The San people are hunter-gatherer living in the northern part of Namibia.
-They are employing a name rule (only 35 names are circulating per gender and each child is named after a grandparent or another relative) and an age rule (the older of two people always decides what to call the younger.
-Children have no social duties besides playing, leisure is very important to Bushmen of all ages.
-Women have a high status in the San society, they are mainly involved in the gathering of food, but may also take part in hunting.
+This term meant “outsider” in the Nama language and was derogatory because it distinguished the Bushmen from the Khoikhoi, who called themselves the “First People.”
+The San people are hunter-gatherers living in the northern part of Namibia.
+They employ a name rule (only 35 names are circulating per gender, and each child is named after a grandparent or another relative) and an age rule (the older of two people always decides what to call the younger.
+Children have no social duties besides playing; leisure is essential to Bushmen of all ages.
+Women have a high status in the San society; they are mainly involved in gathering food but may also hunt.